louisblin/PageRankSpiNNaker/README.md

 computed on SpiNNaker and an output graph is displayed, showing the evolution over time of the rank of each node.

-Additionnally, a Python implementation of Page Rank runs on the same graph and is used to ensure the results obtained are correct.
+Additionally, a Python implementation of Page Rank runs on the same graph and is used to ensure the results obtained are correct.

 ![Simple Page Rank](docs/page_rank_simple.gif)